YunusEmreAlps/Flutter_Wordy_App/wordy_app/README.md

 ### Setup

-To run the app you need to have an online emulator or a plugged device and run the following command in the root of the application (touch-flutter/app)
+To run the app you need to have an online emulator or a plugged device and run the following command in the root of the application.

 #### Android
 ```